tim4724/StagePresenter-for-ProPresenter/tips_and_tricks.md

 ## Set the Preview Image Background
 By default the background of preview images is the gray checkboard template.
-This can be changed to black e.g. in ProPresenter.
+This can be changed to black in ProPresenter.